-Next month, Scottsdale’s well-known Midcentury Modern hotel will be renovating its onsite restaurant, ZuZu.
+Scottsdale’s well-known Midcentury Modern hotel is renovating its onsite restaurant, ZuZu.
 The eatery inside Hotel Valley Ho will reveal a number of new features on Monday, October 7, including a revamped layout, a private dining room, a tableside chef station, redesigned menus, daily brunch service, and its famous Show Stopper shakes … but with alcohol this time.

 And before we dig in, yes, ZuZu is open during the redesign.

 First things first: the food.
 New items will include salmon belly poke, oxtail pappardelle, and crispy pork shank.
 Executive Chef Russell LaCasce will be refocusing the menu to list smaller, shareable plates highlighting ingredients from Hotel Valley Ho’s new 240-square-foot herb garden (think eggplant, shishito peppers, basil, thyme, and cilantro).

 There will also be two revolving dishes each month: the Cut of the Moment and the Farmer’s Plate, a seasonal, vegetarian-friendly option for diners.
 New menu items will also highlight local purveyors such as Duncan’s Trading Company, McClendon’s Select, Berto's Gelato and Sorbet, Schreiner’s Fine Sausage, and Hickman’s Family Farms.

 ZuZu is also introducing new desserts, including the ZuZu Chocolate Bar, Buttermilk Pie, and the Donut Sundae.
 There will also be a new daily brunch service, offering everything from the vanilla churro waffle to the Southwest elote salad.